GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 ```bash
 kubectl apply -f managed-certificate.yaml
 ```

-If you don't have a domain, but you want to test this setup, you can leverage the `sslip.io` service.
-In that case, the domain would be `<your-static-ip>.sslip.io`.
-The other advantage of using `sslip.io` is that you don't have to manage DNS records nor wait for them to propagate.

 In the final step, let's update the Helm values to enable the Ingress and use the IP address and certificate we created.
 Edit the `flyte.yaml` file and add the following: